-Her research aims to develop and evaluate classroom interventions that improve mathematics teaching and learning.
+Her research aims to design, develop, and evaluate classroom interventions that improve mathematics teaching and learning.
 Erin’s research is highly interdisciplinary and focuses on the intersections of educational, cognitive, and developmental psychology.
-Over the past four years, she has co-developed two dynamic educational technologies that embed perceptual learning and gesture into the learning of mathematical concepts.
+Over the past several years, she has co-developed two dynamic educational technologies that embed perceptual learning and gesture into the learning of mathematical concepts.
 From Here to There (FH2T) is an engaging, puzzle-based, educational iPad application that allows students to explore patterns and properties of arithmetic and symbolic algebra by rearranging, splitting, and manipulating numbers and expressions to reach a specified goal.
 Based on this research, she is currently developing Graspable Math, an interactive web-based tool that allows you to manipulate and solve mathematical expressions and equations.
 Her empirical work uses data collected from these technologies to answer important theoretical questions about student interactions, problem solving, and mathematics teaching and learning.
 She also uses classroom observations, longitudinal data, and multi-level modeling to examine how mathematics and social-emotional learning (SEL) interventions in schools can enhance students’ opportunities to learn mathematics.
 Ultimately, Erin is interested in understanding how cognitive and non-cognitive pathways combine to produce learning and growth for all children in K-12 mathematics classrooms (and beyond!)

 Why WPI?
 I absolutely love teaching and mentoring students!
 WPI is a perfect fit for me because of its focus on both theory and practice, project based learning, and interdisciplinary collaborations.
 As a teacher, I believe that the best learning occurs in a social community, where every student is supported, takes control of their own learning, and is comfortable communicating their ideas and observing and challenging others.
 In my classes, I love engaging students in challenging problem solving tasks that blend content and pedagogy, encourage them to actively explore and grapple with applied, real world issues and concepts, synthesize information, and translate between concrete and abstract ideas.
 I also believe that true learning (and change) cannot occur unless people become aware of their limitations and strive to overcome them.
 I encourage students to think about learning as a process, in both the classroom, in the community, and in their lives.
 Students should critically (and constantly) evaluate their own learning goals, reflect on their own performance, and use this to inform their next steps.
 It is my hope that I can instill a passion for inquiry that encourages undergraduate and graduate students to creatively explore their interests, engage conversations about real world issues, and give students an appreciation of the learning sciences from multiple lenses.